mnit-rtmc/iris/docs/natch.md

 ----------|------------------
 1         | Code: `DS` / `ds`
 2         | Message ID
-3         | Detector Number (0-31)
+3 †       | Detector Number (0-31)
-4         | Duration (ms)
+4 †       | Duration (ms)
-5         | Headway (ms)
+5 †       | Headway (ms)
-6         | Time (`HH:MM:SS`, local 24-hour)
+6 †       | Time (`HH:MM:SS`, local 24-hour)

 When a vehicle leaves a detector, a detector status messages is added to a fixed-size ring buffer, with head and tail pointers.
-The __message identifier__ is incremented as a 16-bit hex value.
+The __message ID__ is incremented as a 16-bit hex value.

 When this happens, the oldest message is sent by the controller, unless waiting for an ACK from a previous message.

-When a poll is received, the __message identifier__ is compared with the last sent status message.
+When a poll is received, the __message ID__ is compared with the last sent status message.
 If it matches, the poll is an ACK, otherwise it is a NAK.

-On ACK, the tail pointer is incremented, "deleting" the message.
+On ACK, the tail pointer is incremented, *deleting* the message.
 If there are more messages in the ring buffer, the oldest one is then sent.

 On NAK, the oldest status message is sent again.